 MTTR=180 / 6= 30 mins

-This means that an organization’s MTTR is 30 minutes, which is the time on average the organization spent on each downtime.
+This means that an organization’s MTTR is 30 minutes, which is the time on average the organization spends on each downtime.

-Drive digital transformation with Motadata’s AI-enabled service desk that helps in reducing around 80% MTTR – Want to know more in detail?
-Connect with our expert sales team at sales@motadata.com or Try 30 free trial today.
+Drive digital transformation with Motadata’s AI-enabled service desk that helps reduce MTTR around 80%– Want to know more?
+Contact our expert sales team at sales@motadata.com or Try 30 free trial today.

 What is Mean Time Between Failures (MTBF)?